rahul4732saini/fise/doc/query/syntax.md

     - This segments includes the operation specifications.
 Users can choose between two different query operations: **Search** and **Delete**.

     - **Additional parameters** can be specified to toggle between different file-types or file-modes, especially for data search operations.
 These can be defined within square brackets `[]` adjoining the name of the operation where each parameter is seperated by commas.
-Refer to the **Parameters Types** section below to know more about the different types of parameters available.
+Refer to the **Parameters Types** section below to know more about the different types of parameters available for operation configuration.

     - **Parameters Types**: The following are the different types of parameters which can be defined within the operation specifications: